Shadikul-Islam/Docker-and-Kubernetes-Projects/Kubernetes Projects/How to Install Kubernetes in Linux VM/README.md

 kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/k8s-manifests/kube-flannel-rbac.yml
 ````

-#### Worker Node Configuration
+### Worker Nodes Configuration

 Now I am doing ````ssh```` on the **Worker Node VM**.
 We have two Worker Node.
-So we will make ssh connection in the both VM and run all command at a time on two VM.
-You can do it one VM then another VM.
+So we will make an ssh connection in both VM and run all commands at a time on two VM.
+You can do it on one VM and then another VM.
 This is your choice.
 Now I am inside the two Worker Node VM.
 I am using putty.
-Run this following command one by one from terminal for both VM.
+Run the following commands one by one from the terminal for both VM.

 **Run this command for your all worker node VM**